justbehappy520/cs283-f24-assignments/README.md

 **Description:** When the player successfully collects the key and makes it back to the gate, a collider on an invisible box right in front of the gate will trigger the congratulations screen.
 The screen congratulates the player with short message and offers two buttons: 'RESTART' and 'MAIN MENU'.

 **Script:** The YayEndMenu.cs script implements the behavior of the buttons on the good-ending game over screen UI.
 The 'RESTART' button restarts the game, setting the player back by the gate of the maze.
-The 'MAIN MENU' buttons sends the player back to the main menu screen.
+The 'MAIN MENU' button sends the player back to the main menu screen.

 **Description:** When the player loses all three lives at the hands of the bear, this triggers the game over screen.
 The screen consoles the player with a short message and offers two buttons: 'RESTART' and 'MAIN MENU'.

 **Script:** The NayEndMenu.cs script implements the behavior of the buttons on the bad-ending game over screen UI.
 The 'RESTART' button restarts the game, setting the player back by the gate of the maze.
-The 'MAIN MENU' buttons sends the player back to the main menu screen.
+The 'MAIN MENU' button sends the player back to the main menu screen.

 ### Notes